 What Do You Need to Work in Canada as a Civil Engineer?

-Civil Engineers plan, design, develop and manage projects for the construction or repair of earth structures such as roads, building, airports, railways, rapid transit facilities, bridges, tunnels, canals, dams, ports and coastal installations etc.
+Civil Engineers plan, design, develop and manage projects for the construction or repair of earth structures such as roads, buildings, airports, railways, rapid transit facilities, bridges, tunnels, canals, dams, ports, and coastal installations, etc.

 Where there is a Civil Engineer, there is a way - Thomas Tredgold

 A bachelor’s, master or doctorate degree in civil engineering or in a related engineering discipline is usually required when applying for a civil engineering position in Canada.
-In addition, you may have to get your practising licence form a provincial or territorial regulatory body, before you can work in Canada as a professional engineer.
+In addition, you may have to get your practicing license from a provincial or territorial regulatory body, before you can work in Canada as a professional engineer.

 A Canadian Job Offer

 There are certain immigration programs that don't require you to have a valid job offer to immigrate to Canada as a Civil Engineer, such as the Express Entry system.
 However, a job offer can increase your chances of receiving permanent residency (PR) status because it adds 50 PR points to your immigration profile, or 200 PR points if you secure a job as a senior manager.
 Learn more below.

 How to Immigrate to Canada as a Civil Engineer